skaloronnie/test/Rabbitmq.md

 - AMQP
 - supports persistence replication
-- publishers confirms better than transactions
+- publishers confirms are better than transactions
   - guarantee both persistence and replication to the cluster
 - performance: poor
   - single thread: 1000 msgs/s